deislabs/mystikos/doc/user-getting-started.md

                             to stop execution whenever a syscall fails.
 Use breakpoint conditions to control the behavior of the breakpoint.
-                            E.g: Use syscall number as a condition in the breakpoint --strace-filter 'SYS_name1:SYS_name2:...'
+                            E.g: Use syscall number as a condition in the breakpoint --strace-filter 'SYS_name1:group1:SYS_name2:...'
-                         -- Specify the set of syscalls to be traced.
-When filters are specified, only those syscalls specified in the filter will be traced, in addition to failing syscalls if specified as described above.
+                         -- Specify the set of syscalls or groups to be traced.
+When filters are specified, only those syscalls/groups specified in the filter will be traced, in addition to failing syscalls if specified as described above.
+Any combination of syscalls and groups can be used.
+For a list of all the groups and their consituents check out 'man strace'
-                            E.g: To trace open and mprotect syscalls, specify --strace-filter 'SYS_open:SYS_mprotect'
+                            E.g: To trace open and mprotect syscalls, and 'desc' group of syscalls (file descriptor related group), specify
+                            --strace-filter 'SYS_open:SYS_mprotect:desc'
-    --strace-exclude-filter 'SYS_name1:SYS_name2:...'
+    --strace-exclude-filter 'SYS_name1:SYS_name2:group1...'
-                         -- Specify a set of syscalls to exclude from the strace log.
+                         -- Specify a set of syscalls or groups to exclude from the strace log.
                             All other syscalls will be logged in the strace.
-                            E.g: To exclude open and mprotect syscalls, specify --strace-exclude-filter 'SYS_open:SYS_mprotect'
+Failing syscalls, even if excluded, will also be logged if --strace-failing is specified.
+Any combination of syscalls and groups can be used.
+For a list of all the groups and their consituents check out 'man strace' E.g: To exclude open and mprotect syscalls and the group of file syscalls, specify
+                            --strace-exclude-filter='SYS_open:SYS_mprotect:file'
 ```

 You can also specify many other parameters in a configuration file, conventionally called `config.json`, you will also use this configuration file to package your application.